Get Started

 Exam Integrity

-Examinees should not try to copy the exam questions or take a screenshot or record during the examination through any means.
-After the exam has been administered, the examinees are prohibited to publish or share the examination content in any format.
-The examination and all connected materials are the Intellectual property of the Investment Banking Council of America.
-Any action, or activity by the examinee including any misconduct, intentional or otherwise, during or after the administration of the exam, will be deemed as a violation of IBCA’s exam policies and procedures.
-Any such activity may invite stringent penal action.
+Examinees are strictly prohibited from copying the exam questions, taking screenshots, or recording any part of the examination.
+After the exam has been administered, examinees are not allowed to publish or share the examination content in any format.
+All examination and connected materials are the intellectual property of the Investment Banking Council of America (IBCA).
+Any misconduct, intentional or otherwise, by the examinee during or after the administration of the exam, including any attempt to violate IBCA’s exam policies and procedures, will be considered a violation of the policies and may result in strict penal action.